 After digging further, I discovered that in December of 2016, bad actors launched a major offensive in site probes after the makers of Symposium discovered a zero-day vulnerability.
 Needless to say, the creators of this plugin patched it up and made the fix available.

-So these ‘bad hombres’ are now out there infecting WordPress websites whose owners are ignorant that there’s a problem or don’t have time to perform updates regularly.
+So these ‘bad hombres’ are now out there infecting WordPress websites whose owners don’t know there’s a problem or don’t have time to perform updates regularly.
 You can find the full details on the probe in this Sucuri post.

 Simple Tips to Protect Your WordPress Site

 You want to protect your site?
 Here are a few simple exercises you can do immediately.
-Make sure you update your site to the latest release of WordPress (4.7.2 as of 2017 03 04) and that you update all of your plugins to the latest release as well.
+Make sure you update your site to the latest release of WordPress (4.7.2 as of 2017 03 04).
+Oh, and make sure you update all of your plugins to the latest release as well.

-Oh, and if you have a deactivated plugin on your site or you have a plugin that you don’t need, delete it.
+Oh, and if you have a deactivated plugin on your site, delete it.
 Don’t give these bad dudes any additional help on infecting your site with their rogue software.

 There are some additional security activities you can perform on your website.
-But if you are a salesperson or a small business owner who is only trying to promote your name and your brand, these are the simplest and easiest activities to perform.
+But if you’re a salesperson who’s only trying to promote your name and your brand, these are the simplest and easiest activities to perform.

 Keep your digital properties in your own hands.
 Don’t let a parasite take over your site!